 - Evaluate and report needs of general public and community groups to Executive Director

 - Data entry

 - Holding office hours for community members

-We are the Kingfield (www.kingfield.org) and Lyndale neighborhood associations (www.lyndale.org), two independent nonprofits co-housed in the South Nicollet Action Center at 3537 Nicollet Avenue South.
+We are the Kingfield (www.kingfield.org) and Lyndale neighborhood associations (www.lyndale.org), two independent nonprofits cohoused in the South Nicollet Action Center at 3537 Nicollet Avenue South.
 As place-based nonprofits that cover from Lake Street to 46th South and from Lyndale Avenue to 35W, we are focused on the neighbors and the opportunities in this area including housing and development, food security, racial justice and safety, election education, as well as community building and engagement.
-We share our office space, and occasionally our work, with dynamic issue-based organizing groups; currently this includes Minneapolis Climate Action and the Somali American Women Action Center.
+We share our office space, and occasionally our work, with dynamic issue-based organizing groups; currently tenants include Minneapolis Climate Action (MCA), Somali American Women Action Center (SAWAC), and the Fortune Relief and Youth Empowerment Organization (FRAYEO).
 Together we seek to create a community center for all neighbors, by focusing on 1) connecting neighbors to each other and to resources, 2) community identification of issues and solutions, and 3) leadership skill development.